chvnaveenkumar/project-charter-template/index.md

 ### Phase 1 - Conception and initiation (Module 1)

-Phase 1 will include the development of a detailed Project Charter to be presented in Markdown or HTML with in-line images and tables (not Word).
+Phase 1 will include the development of a detailed Project Charter to be presented in Markdown with in-line images and tables (not Word).
 It will include at least the following sections.

 * Overview
 * Purpose
 * Benefits
-* Epics / Stories / Tasks
+* Stories
-* Acceptance criteria checklist
-* Contract scope / budget / schedule
+* scope
 * User experience sketches
-* Stack information
 * E-R diagram
 * Sample data
 * Risks and assumptions